David (Michelangelo): Replicas

-The statue sent to Queen Victoria was intended as a diplomatic gesture by Duke Leopoldo II to assuage any ill feelings caused by his refusal to allow the sending of a notable Domenico Ghirlandaio painting from Florence to London.
+The statue sent to Queen Victoria was intended as a diplomatic gesture by Duke Leopold II to assuage any ill feelings caused by his refusal to allow the sending of a notable Domenico Ghirlandaio painting from Florence to London.
 Apparently Queen Victoria was surprised to receive such a gift, and gave the statue to the newly opened South Kensington Museum, now the Victoria and Albert Museum.
 Papi's copy, which was sent to the Accademia di delle Belle Arti of Florence where it resides in the Gipsoteca (Gallery of Plaster Casts) of the Istituto Statale d'Arte, has been used to make all subsequent casts of the David.

 The plaster cast of David at the Victoria and Albert Museum has a detachable plaster fig leaf which is displayed nearby.
 The fig leaf was created in response to Queen Victoria's apparent shock upon first viewing the statue's nudity, and was hung on the figure by means of two strategically placed hooks prior to royal visits.

 On 12 November 2010, a fibreglass replica of David was installed atop a buttress on a corner of the north tribune below the roofline of Florence Cathedral for a week.
 Photographs of the installation reveal the statue the way the Operai who commissioned the work originally expected it to be seen.

 Michelangelo's statue is the best known and the most often reproduced of all the artistic works created in Florence.
 Later reproductions have been made in plaster and in simulated marble fibreglass, signifying an attempt to lend an atmosphere of culture even in some unlikely settings such as beach resorts, gambling casinos and model railroads.
 Some parody reproductions feature uncharacteristic embellishments, such as a 1966 reproduction, called "Leather David", that captured attention in San Francisco for portraying David in leather attire.